 Defining Kevin Hart

 Kevin Hart on authenticity and the missteps that made him a better man

 This episode contains language that may be inappropriate for some listeners.
 To listen to a clean version, click here.

-Those are just a few titles that Kevin Hart has on his résumé, but his aspirations don’t stop there.
-By the time he’s 45, Kevin plans to add business mogul to his growing list of accomplishments, joining other entertainers like Oprah Winfrey and Lebron James.
+Those are just a few titles on his résumé, but his aspirations don’t stop there.
+By the time he’s 45, Kevin plans to add business mogul to his growing list of accomplishments, joining entertainers like Oprah Winfrey and LeBron James.

 Perhaps what sets Kevin apart from other comedians and actors is that he is more than just an entertainer for hire.
 He’s gone from being a cog in the Hollywood machine to being the machine by strategically building a media empire – inking production deals with major TV networks and film companies.